11/7/2024

 Operator

 Thank you.
-Before we take the next question, a reminder to all the participants, you may press star and one to ask a question.
+Before we take the next question, a reminder to all the participants, you may press star and 1 to ask a question.
 The next question comes from Ted Jackson from Northland Securities.
 Please go ahead.

 speaker